jessewallace/spark/README.md

 ![sparklogo](https://dragonarmy.com/spark/images/github-spark-logo.png)

 # Spark, a UX Library for Sketch
-Spark is a sketch library built by UX designers, for UX designers.
+Spark is a Sketch library built by UX designers, for UX designers.
 It contains a variety of components, elements, text styles and tools to help you design faster and consistently.
 Save time by chucking this library into your project and get going!

 ## How to Get Started
 ### 1. Download Roboto